troyvassalotti/troyv.dev/src/posts/i-logged-my-migraines-for-a-year.md

 * Bad sleep, or lack thereof: [healthy sleep and regular routines](https://americanmigrainefoundation.org/resource-library/sleep/), like going to bed and waking up at the same time each day, are positive habits.
 * Over-processed foods: it turns out a full year of soda and frozen, ready-to-eat corndogs in takes a toll on more than your gut.

 So while it hasn't been a mystery, a year of spreadsheet-tracking surely helped.
-Just look at these _graphs!_
+Look at these _graphs!_

 {% image './src/assets/img/migraines-charts.jpg', 'Two charts I created with my migraine data' %}

 ## What Was I Looking To Find?
 I have this ~~potentially unhealthy~~ truly great relationship with data and spreadsheets.
-Any and all data I thought could be useful I tracked; however, I was most excited for these:
+Any and all data I thought could be useful I tracked, but I was most excited for these:
 1. What times of day am I most likely to get a migraine? (_it's a tie of 15 between 4:00 a.m. - 8:00 a.m. & 8:00 a.m. - noon_).
 2. Did one day of the week have a higher migraine occurrence? (_Mondays & Saturdays tied at 12_).
 3. Can I pinpoint a trigger or two and take my preventative care to the next level? (_Spoiler Alert: not quite_).